buzz-language/buzz/README.md

 ## Progress

 I'm not far from completing [milestone 0.1.0](https://github.com/buzz-language/buzz/milestone/1).
 As writing buzz code is the best way of finding bugs, I also implement a lot of features of the [next](https://github.com/buzz-language/buzz/milestone/2) [milestones](https://github.com/buzz-language/buzz/milestone/3) too.
-I recently got sidetracked a bit and started implementing the JIT compiler with LLVM.
+I recently got sidetracked a bit and started implementing the JIT compiler with [MIR](https://github.com/vnmakarov/mir).

 ## How to build